SaltaIT/eyp-named/README.md

 }
 ```

-Add an additional server to notify for a specific zone:
+### add an additional server to notify for a specific zone

 ```puppet
 named::zone { 'example.local':